Marc Lamont Hill

 Speeches

-Dr. Marc Lamont Hill is one of the leading intellectuals in the country.
-He is currently the host of BET News and the Coffee & Books podcast.
+He is currently the host of BET News, The Grio, Al Jazeera UpFront, and the Coffee & Books podcast.
 An award-winning journalist, Dr. Hill has received numerous prestigious awards from the National Association of Black Journalists, GLAAD, and the International Academy of Digital Arts and Sciences.

 Since his days as a youth in Philadelphia, Dr. Hill has been a social justice activist and organizer.
 He has worked on campaigns to end the death penalty, abolish prisons, and release numerous political prisoners.
 Dr. Hill has also worked in solidarity with human rights movements around the world.
 He is the founder and director of The People’s Education Center in Philadelphia, as well as the owner of Uncle Bobbie’s Coffee & Books.

-EBONY Magazine has named him one of America’s 100 most influential Black leaders.
+Ebony Magazine has named him one of America’s 100 most influential Black leaders.

 The War on Youth In the last 50 years, America's youth have been increasingly marginalized in society.
 Hill says we've replaced a language of love, when talking about our youth, with one of blame.
 America has inflicted injunctions on gangs, legislation against baggy pants and attacks on rap music, all leading to the propaganda that today's youth are worse than young generations before them.
 Hill wants to combat the misconceptions plaguing today's youth with an acknowledgement that, as integral to American society's fabric, they are rich with resources rather than social burdens.